ros-navigation/docs.nav2.org/docs/tutorials/docs/integrating_vio.md

 The Visual-Inertial Odometry’s error over these datasets is 4.1% over the 70m path.
 Typically for ‘good’ odometry from wheel encoders + IMU, I would like to see 2-3% fully tuned (or less than 1% for ‘great’ odometry), so this is a great source!
 Fused in with the legged robot odometry, it improves overall performance to an acceptable level!

-#### NOTE
+!!! note

     Steve is walking his robot dog through Golden Gate Park in San Francisco, CA with a joystick to collect this data.
 Steve’s a bad robot driver (he doesn’t play video games), the zig-zagging you see is due to his lack of good joystick control + the quadruped has a lot of additional asymmetric weight on it.
 It is not representative of Nav2 and should be mocked. *Its meant to test the accuracy of the VIO solution in more harsh conditions… yeah… lets go with that*.

 <h1 align="center">
   <div style="position: relative; padding-bottom: 0%; overflow: hidden; max-width: 100%; height: auto;">